Living with IBS can be exhausting - but understanding what’s driving your symptoms can change everything

 Table of Contents

-One report suggested that four out of five people with IBS, reported pain as the most frequent factor contributing to the severity of their IBS.
+For many people, abdominal pain is on the most distressing aspects of IBS.
+Research suggests that around four out of five people with IBS report pain as a key factor contributing to the severity of their symptoms.

 What is IBS?